Harrald/wai-aria-slider/README.md

 ##Issues
  - its hard to drag to the absolute end
  - <kbd>pageup</kbd> increment wont go further if next increment exceeds max even when knob is not at max. same for <kbd>pagedown</kbd> only the other way round
- - increment and decrementing is totally broken.
-It makes the assumption that the range is the same as the width of the slider in pixels.